cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/global-search.md

 ## Complex queries

-You can always combine queries to narrow your search donw.
+You can always combine queries to narrow your search down.
 Some examples are below:

 - `type:server type:stack` returns all servers and applications under your currently selected account
 - `env:production tag:active` returns all production applications tagged with `active`